Welcome to today's edition of the Rush 24-7 podcast.

 And there's only two things that come to mind of why we would do this.

-And the first is either A, yes, it's a complete blunder, and we just blew it completely.
+And the first is either: A, yes, it's a complete blunder, and we just blew it completely.

-We know Hezbollah's gonna break it.
+We know Hezbollah is going to break it.

 We knew they were going to from the start, but we agreed to the resolution.